freenas/freenas-docs/userguide/freenas_jails.rst

 Jails Configuration
 -------------------

-Before you can create any jails, you must first configure which volume or dataset will be used to hold the jails.
-To do so, click :menuselection:`Jails --> Configuration` to access the screen shown in Figure 13.1a.
+Before creating any jails, a volume or dataset must be selected to hold the jails.
+Click
+:menuselection:`Jails --> Configuration`
+to access the screen shown in Figure 13.1a.
 **It is recommended to create a dataset to use for the "Jail Root"**.
-As jails are created, they will automatically be installed into their own dataset under the specified path.
-For example, if you configure a "Jail Root" of :file:`/mnt/volume1/dataset1` and create a jail named *jail1*, it will be installed into its own dataset named :file:`/mnt/volume1/dataset1/jail1`.
+As jails are created, they are automatically installed into their own dataset under the specified path.
+For example, if the "Jail Root" is set to :file:`/mnt/volume1/dataset1` and a jail named *jail1* is created, it will be installed into its own dataset named :file:`/mnt/volume1/dataset1/jail1`.

 **Figure 13.1a: Global Jail Configuration**

 .. image:: images/jails1.png

-.. warning:: if you have already installed any :ref:`Plugins`, the
-             "Jail Root", "IPv4 Network",
-             "IPv4 Network Start Address", and
-             "IPv4 Network End Address"
+.. warning:: If any :ref:`Plugins` have already been installed, the "Jail Root", "IPv4 Network", "IPv4 Network Start Address", and "IPv4 Network End Address" are automatically filled in.
-             will automatically be filled in.
-You should double-check that the pre-configured IP addressing values are appropriate for your jails and will not conflict with addresses used by other systems on the network.
+   Double-check that the pre-configured IP address values are appropriate for the jails and do not conflict with addresses used by other systems on the network.

 Table 13.1a summarizes the fields in this configuration screen.
 Refer to the text below the table for more details on how to properly